cmang/durdraw/undo.md

 reality are mostly modifying chars/colours

 Each existing action should be routed (where appropriate) through the Frame/Movie classes.
 These classes are best placed to recognise when state has changed and correspondingly update the undo state.

-In addition to the existing Frame/Movie classes, it would be handy to introduce something like a Pixel class that could keep track of its own state, and the main undo list could just consist of references to the individual pixel & index of the change inside that pixel.
-I'm unsure how this would interact with things like the existing colour map #TODO investigate.
+~~In addition to the existing Frame/Movie classes, it could be handy to introduce something like a Pixel class that could keep track of its own state, and the main undo list could just consist of references to the individual pixel & index of the change inside that pixel.
+I'm unsure how this would interact with things like the existing colour map #TODO investigate.~~
+*^ I am now thinking that, at this stage, this change to Frames/pixels is not neccessary to be able to implement the new undo system, and it risks changing too much at once (e.g. the underlying way that chars and colours are set in durdraw via the content and colour map)*

 ![image](https://github.com/user-attachments/assets/eea5445d-292f-42c5-9327-85da1e0560c1)